Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Representation of UTC Deviations and Equivalence between UTC and Linear Deviations

 Since UTC deviations are defined by a decision problem, one method of representing such deviations is to express it as a tree-form decision problem and use the sequence-form representation.
 However, the UTC decision problem is not a tree---it is a DAG, since there are multiple ways of reaching any given decision point $(j, \tilde\sigma)$ depending on the ordering of the player's past actions and queries.
-Converting it to a tree by considering the tree of paths through the DAG would result in an exponential blowup: a decision point $(j, \tilde\sigma)$ at depth $k$ of the real decision problem and depth $\ell$ of the interaction with the mediator can be reached in roughly $\binom{k + \ell}{k}$ ways, so the total number of paths can be exponential in the depth of the decision problem even when the number of sequences, $d = |\Sigma|$, is not.
+Converting it to a tree by considering the tree of paths through the DAG would result in an exponential blowup: a decision point $(j, \tilde\sigma)$, where $j$ is at depth $k$ and $\tilde\sigma$ is at depth $\ell$, can be reached in roughly $\binom{k + \ell}{k}$ ways, so the total number of paths can be exponential in the depth of the decision problem even when the number of sequences, $d = |\Sigma|$, is not.

 However, it is still possible to define the ``sequence form'' of a pure deviation in our UTC decision problem as follows\footnote{This construction is a special case of the more general construction of sequence forms for DAG decision problems explored by \citet{Zhang23:Team_DAG} in the case of team games.}: it is a pair of matrices $(\mat A, \mat B)$ where $\mat A \in \{0, 1\}^{\Sigma\times\Sigma}$ encodes the part corresponding to sequences $(\sigma, \tilde\sigma)$, and $\mat B \in \{0,1\}^{\mc J \times \mc J}$ encodes the part corresponding to decision points $(j, \tilde\jmath)$. $\mat A(\sigma, \tilde\sigma) = 1$ if the deviator plays all the actions on {\em some} path to observation point $(\sigma, \tilde\sigma)$, and similarly $\mat B(j, \tilde\jmath) = 1$ if the deviator plays all the actions on some path to observation node $(j, \tilde\jmath)$.
 Since the only possible way for two paths to end at the same observation point is for the deviator to have changed the order of actions and queries, for any given pure strategy of the deviator, at most one path can exist for both cases.
 Therefore, the set of mixed sequence-form deviations can be expressed using the following set of constraints: